thecamp-toolbox/Livrable-WIP/readme.md

 And also, Font Awesome

-> The idea : make nice presentation online with a little back-office

-# Page templates
+# Todo

-- default slide (blank background, text in the center)
-- cover slide (background image)
-- card slide (image on half left)
-- portfolio slide (list of items with an image for each)
+- Make a helper for image selection (Unsplah code, uploaded or default) to be added to default and cover slides
+- Plutôt avoir un dropdown pour choisir le genre de template qu'on veut
+- Ajouter des if () partout pour que ça fonctionne même quand certains champs sont absents
+- Better Font Awesome integration
+- Find a way to limit number of items on portfolio slide to 8 and distribute on any number of slides (ex.
+15 items => 2 slides).
+- Add slides numbers when printed

 ## Templates to add

 - steps (process)
 - project (with link etc. for benchmark)
-- quote
 - columns (or add possibility on default)
 - data
 - schedule

-# Other helpers

-We can create a nice button with :

-`(button: Go somewhere! link: http://link.com)`

-# Todo

-- Make a helper for image selection (Unsplah code, uploaded or default) to be added to default and cover slides
-- Plutôt avoir un dropdown pour choisir le genre de template qu'on veut
-- Ajouter des if () partout pour que ça fonctionne même quand certains champs sont absents
-- Better Font Awesome integration